-Depending on the student's previous preparation and degree plan, up to 8 semester (10 quarter) credit hours of graduate work may be transferred toward the Biomedical Sciences degree subject to approval by the Graduate Program Committee.
-Only those courses with a grade of B or higher can be transferred (although this requirement would be waived for holders of the D.O. or M.D. degree).
+Depending on the student's previous preparation and degree plan, up to 8 semester credit hours of graduate work may be transferred toward the Biomedical Sciences degree, subject to approval by the Graduate Program Committee.
+Only those courses with a grade of B or higher can be transferred (this requirement may be waived for holders of the D.O. or M.D. degree).
 Auditing may be required of courses for which transferred credit is allowed.
 Extension and correspondence credit earned at other institutions will not be counted toward the Biomedical Sciences degree at KCOM.
 The institution does not award credit for portfolio-based experiential learning.

 It is the student's responsibility to ensure that official transcripts of courses are furnished to the Office of Admissions, and that graduate credit has been assigned by the other institution or institutions to the courses that are to be counted toward the Biomedical Sciences degree.
 The student must provide an appropriate catalog description and/or syllabus to the Registrar for these courses before transfer credit can be approved.
 All applications to transfer credit must be submitted before the first day of class in the Biomedical Sciences program.
 Such courses, although listed on the Biomedical Sciences degree plan, will not be counted toward the degree until official transcripts showing graduate credit have been received and the credit has been approved by the Graduate Program Committee.